ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 Windows SSH Setup
 `````````````````
-Ansible 2.8 has added an experimental SSH connection for Windows managed nodes.
+Ansible 2.8 has added an experimental SSH connection for Windows-managed nodes.

 .. warning::
     Use this feature at your own risk!
 Using SSH with Windows is experimental.
 This implementation may make